patriceguyot/patriceguyot.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+## Associate professor in audio and information technology at IMT Mines Ales

 Within the <b>Perception In Action & Synchronization</b> theme at <a href="https://dhm.euromov.eu/" target=blank>EuroMov Digital Health in Motion</a>, my current researches focus on sound / movements interactions.

 Other research activities include <b>indexation</b>, <b>analysis</b>, <b>synthesis</b> and <b>perception</b> of audio or audiovisual data.